jsebrech/contact-picker-widget-angular/README.md

 ## Run the demo app

-Set up the .npmrc and log in (see above), then run:
+Set up the .npmrc (see above), then run:

 ```sh
 > npm install